bitsofcotton/NAND/README.md

 # NAND
 Natural simpler compiler with natural simpler comments on file.
-Aims to small code amount with comment connected, moderate worst-case speed, no matter better-case speed with medium functionality.
+Aims to small code amount with comment connected, moderate worst-case speed, no matter better-case speed with medium functionality, zero copy without relocation nor i/o.
 And aims to revert operation via randtools solver.
 Library oriented.
 Convert to C language.
 So it's huge, it should import prior sources with license notifications, so multiple file link is needed.
 And, const operation should be hardly calculated to optimize.